awsdocs/amazon-connect-admin-guide/doc_source/enable-wisdom.md

 If you choose to set up a KMS key where someone else is the administrator, the key must have a policy that allows `kms:CreateGrant` and `kms:DescribeKey` permissions to the IAM identity using the key to invoke Wisdom\.
 For information about how to change a key policy, see [Changing a key policy](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying.html) in the AWS Key Management Service Developer Guide\.

-**Tip**
-You can create KMS keys or provide an existing KMS key programmatically\.
-For more information, see

 ## Step 1: Add integration<a name="enable-wisdom-step1"></a>

 Following are instructions for how to create a new domain and add an integration\.

 1. Open the Amazon Connect console at [https://console\.aws\.amazon\.com/connect/](https://console.aws.amazon.com/connect/)\.

-1. On the **Instances** page, choose the instance alias\.
-The instance alias is also your instance name, which appears in your Amazon Connect URL\.
+1. On the instances page, choose the instance alias\.
+The instance alias is also your **instance name**, which appears in your Amazon Connect URL\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/instance.png)

 1. In the navigation pane, choose **Wisdom**, and then choose **Add domain**\.